ToastedNub/My-Public-Scripts/Update Logs.md

+# Added Simple Video Editor
+ - Easy way to trim videos if you cant get an editor

 # Updated Quality Enhancer 11/13/25
  - Added more scripts for ease of use
  - Changed start files, ther is only 1 now that asks what mode you want to run